 Time to Trial!

-A trial period is your chance to show your skills and build trust.
+A trial is your chance to show the family your skills & build trust.

-To help you succeed, here are some quick tips for making a great impression and starting a strong relationship!
+To help you succeed, here are some quick tips for making a great impression!

-Meal planning, prep and cooking is nearly always a part of the role.
-You’ll feel most confident in this area if you have a bit of knowledge, so find out a bit more such as:
+Meal planning, prep & cooking is nearly always a part of the role.
+You’ll feel most confident in this area if you have a bit of knowledge, so find out:

 What do the kids love to eat?